OZI-Project/docs/api/ozi_build.rst

 ``meson-options``
 """""""""""""""""

-A list of default meson options to set, can be overriden and expanded through the :envvar:`MESON_ARGS` environment variable at build time.
+A list of default :term:`meson options` to set, can be overriden and expanded through the :envvar:`MESON_ARGS` environment variable at build time.

 ``meson-python-option-name``
 """"""""""""""""""""""""""""

-The name of the meson options that is used in the meson build definition to set the python installation when using `python.find_installation() <http://mesonbuild.com/Python-module.html#find_installation>`_.
+The name of the :term:`meson options` that is used in the meson build definition to set the python installation when using `python.find_installation() <http://mesonbuild.com/Python-module.html#find_installation>`_.